camba1/technologytesting/README.md

 - Stop the receiving service (`ctrl-c`)
 - Exit the producer and consumer containers
 - Bring the containers down `docker-compose down`

+### Work Queues (aka: Task Queues)

+Work queues are used to schedule tasks to be completed later.
+This is specially useful when the task is long running.
+The task is encapsulated in the message.